wp-plugins/the-welcomizer/readme.txt

 == Installation ==

-1. Create and make this directory writable: 'wp-content/twiz/'
+1. Create and make those directories writable: /wp-content/twiz/export/
 2. Upload `/the-welcomizer` directory and files to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the Plugins menu in WordPress.
 4. Find the plugin under the menu Appearance,